DimEvil/EBRIII/pages/registration.md

 permalink: /registration/
 ---

-REGISTRATIONS ARE NOT OPEN YET
+Click the REGISTRATION button to register and follow the intructions

 The entrance fee to the conference is 50,- EUR.
 This includes entrance to the conference and the Biodiversity Informatics Market, coffee breaks, lunch and reception.

 If the conference is cancelled, you will be entitled of a full refund.
 Registrations are handled through Naturalis.

 {:.text-center}
 [Registration](https://www.ticketkantoor.nl/shop/EBRIII){:.btn .btn-primary .btn-lg}